 Top sites to support GCSE study

-To support a study of the historic environment as part of a History GCSE, we've put together a list of our top sites and supporting resources to help assist with your planning.
+To support the study of the historic environment as part of a History GCSE, we've put together a list of our top sites and supporting resources to support your planning.

 1. Kenilworth Castle, Warwickshire